 A key component for the development of the prioritization plan is public outreach.
 There will be a series of public meetings scheduled during the project to gather feedback from residents and interested parties, as well as, coordination with the local villages.
 In preparation for the public meetings, below are links to background documents and other resources.

-- Barnstable Complete Streets Policy (link) and Town of Barnstable Complete Streets webpage (link)
+- Town of Barnstable Complete Streets Policy (link) and Town of Barnstable Complete Streets webpage (link)

 - Cape Cod Commission data and analysis on traffic volumes (link) and safety/crash trends (link)